-While the others went through the initial interview, Rebane studied the HQ which was a hotel besieged by a war zone.
+While the others went through the initial interview, Rebane studied the HQ – a hotel besieged by a war zone.
 A set of pillars supported the massive roof.
-She spotted the enticing statue of Diana, the huntress with a bow.
-Her lean hunting dog pressed against her legs gazing up with devout marble eyes.
+She spotted the statue of Diana, the huntress with a bow.
+Her lean hunting dog pressed against her legs and gazed up with devout marble eyes.
 Plush carpets muffled the military bustle.
 Fading frescoes depicted dusty cherubs.
 Invading armies often conquered such places and turned them into offices of warfare.
 Armed enemy soldiers in leaf green fatigues and a constant stream of determined officers filled the lobby.

 “Second Lieutenant Nordstrom?”
 A tall pimple-faced private addressed her.
 He had a pile of cardboard POW tags.

 “Yes.”
 The depths of the grand hall dispersed her husky answer.